How To Make Friends In A New City (Tried & Tested!)

 A year ago, I moved to Mexico City not knowing anyone and barely speaking a word of Spanish.
 From my window seat as the sprawling mega-city came into view, I had a ‘what-am-I-doing?’ moment.

-Was I really moving to Mexico City with no friends, job or plan aside from the first 7 nights in an Airbnb?
+Was I really moving to Mexico City solo with no friends, job or plan aside from the first 7 nights in an Airbnb?

 You bet!
 We only get one chance at life so I’m keen to have all the experiences possible.